jaredandrews/jaredandrewsdotcom_makingof/content/making-this-site/pelican_01_base.md

 The above code imports a few css files from my `theme/assets/css` directory.

-I am using [Skeleton](http://getskeleton.com/) as the only css "framework" for this project.
+I am using [Skeleton](http://getskeleton.com/) as the only CSS "framework" for this project.
 Skeleton provides a nice set of responsive styles for desktop and mobile.
 Skeleton asks that you import `normalize.css` as well.
-If you are not familiar with this file it basically sets the defautl values for all css elements so you are working with a consistent base across browsers.

-Then there is `jaredandrews.css`, this is the file I will put any additional css I code I need in.
-We will look at this file again later.
+Then there is `jaredandrews.css`, this file will contain any additional CSS the site needs.

-Now lets add the content of `<body>` which looks like this:
+Next is the `<body>`:

 	<div class="container">